 Approval letters will be sent electronically to the PI after the protocol is approved.
-Once you get your PRMC approval, include a copy with your VCU IRB application.
-An original of your approval letter will be kept in the MCC Office of Clinical Research by the PRMC Cancer Prevention and Control Coordinator.
+Once you obtain PRMC approval, include a copy with your VCU IRB application.

 Advertisement or Mass Communication

-If an advertisement or mass communication is planned for your study, please contact Ms. Jenny Owen in the Massey Cancer Center's Public Relations and Communications Office prior to submission to the IRB at: email@example.com.
+If an advertisement or mass communication is planned for your study, please contact Jenny Owen in Massey Cancer Center's Communications Office prior to submission to the IRB at: email@example.com.

 Please plan to allow at least two weeks for review and approval of an advertisement or mass communication.

-The items to be reviewed would include items such as the following:
+The items to be reviewed would include items such as, but not limited to, the following:

 - Recruitment letters